This dreamy, creamy lasagna for two has a smooth pumpkin bechamel sauce and a creamy spinach filling. You might find yourself longing for leftovers!

-This lasagna is an extraordinarily healthy indulgence, as you can see from the nutrition label at the end of the post.
+This vegan lasagna for two is an extraordinarily healthy indulgence, as you can see from the nutrition label at the end of the post.
 A single serving packs nearly 11 grams of protein, more than 8 grams of dietary fiber, and more than 400 percent of your daily requirement for Vitamin A. Although I called this a lasagna for two it could easily feed four people.
 Or you could brown bag leftovers to lunch, like we did.
-The only problem is, once you’ve licked off the last of the crumbs you might be left wishing you had made more.
+The only problem is, once you've licked off the last of the crumbs you might be left wishing you had made more.

 - 6 no-boil lasagna noodles

 - 1 potato (zapped in the microwave for a minute, then peeled and grated and mixed with 1 teaspoon olive oil)

 - 2 cups nondairy milk like almond or soy

 - 2 teaspoon olive oil